Tain: History

 Tain was granted its first royal charter in 1066, making it Scotland's oldest royal burgh, commemorated in 1966 with the opening of the Rose Garden by Queen Elizabeth, the Queen Mother.
 The 1066 charter, granted by King Malcolm III, confirmed Tain as a sanctuary, where people could claim the protection of the church, and an immunity, in which resident merchants and traders were exempt from certain taxes.

 Little is known of earlier history although the town owed much of its importance to Duthac.
 He was an early Christian figure, perhaps 8th or 9th century, whose shrine had become so important by 1066 that it resulted in the royal charter.
 The ruined chapel near the mouth of the river was said to have been built on the site of his birth.
 Duthac became an official saint in 1419 and by the late Middle Ages his shrine was an important place of pilgrimage in Scotland.
 King James IV came at least once a year throughout his reign to achieve both spiritual and political aims.

 A leading landowning family of the area, the Clan Munro, provided political and religious figures to the town, including the dissenter the Rev. John Munro of Tain (died ca. 1630).

 The early Duthac Chapel was the centre of a sanctuary.
 Fugitives were by tradition given sanctuary in several square miles marked by boundary stones.
 During the First War of Scottish Independence, Robert the Bruce sent his wife and daughter to the sanctuary for safety.
 The sanctuary was violated and they were captured by forces loyal to William II, Earl of Ross who handed them over to Edward I of England.

 Facilities

 Tain railway station is on the Far North Line.
-The station is unmanned; in its heyday it had 30 staff.
+The station is unstaffed; in its heyday it had 30 staff.
 The station was opened by the Highland Railway on 1 January 1864.
 From 1 January 1923, the station was owned by the London Midland and Scottish Railway.
 Then in 1948 the British railways were nationalised as British Railways.
 After the railways were privatised, the station was served by ScotRail.

 Notable buildings in the town include Tain Tolbooth and St Duthus Collegiate Church.
 The town also has a local history museum, Tain Through Time, and the Glenmorangie distillery.

 Tain has two primary schools; Craighill (274 pupils as of April 2011) and Knockbreck (just under 120 pupils as of April 2011).
 There is also a secondary school, Tain Royal Academy, with 590 pupils as of January 2017.